ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 # Context Identifiers

-The mechanism for proxying Ethernet in HTTP defined in this document allows future extensions to exchange HTTP Datagrams that have different semantics.
-Some of these extensions could augment Ethernet payloads with additional data or compress Ethernet frame header fields, while others could exchange data related to the Ethernet Service.
+The mechanism for proxying Ethernet in HTTP defined in this document allows future extensions to exchange HTTP Datagrams that have different semantics, similar to the extension mechanisms specified in {{Section 5 of CONNECT-IP}}.
+Some of these extensions could augment Ethernet payloads with additional data or compress Ethernet frame header fields.
 To provide this extension point, all HTTP Datagrams associated with Ethernet proxying request streams start with a Context ID field; see {{payload-format}}.

 Context IDs are 62-bit integers (0-2<sup>62</sup>-1).
 Context IDs are encoded as variable-length integers; see {{Section 16 of QUIC}}.
 The Context ID value of 0